openmetalio/openmetal-docs/docs/tutorials/create-site-to-site-vpn-on-horizon.md

-# Create a Site-to-Site VPN Connection with Endpoint Groups on Horizon
+# Create a Site-to-Site VPN Connection with Endpoint Groups in Horizon

 Author: Ramon Grullon